 The Pregnancy Calculator can estimate a pregnancy schedule based on the provided due date.
 An estimated due date, usually based on a sonogram, is typically obtained from a healthcare provider during a prenatal visit.
 It is also possible to estimate due date based on biological cycle using the Due Date Calculator.

-You are currently at week #23 (22 weeks 6 days) of pregnancy.
+You are currently at week #23 (22 weeks 6 days or 5 months 9 days) of pregnancy.

 You are in the second trimester.

 On average, your baby is around 11.38 inches (28.9 cm) long and weighs around 1.1 pounds (501 grams).

 Your baby was likely conceived on Nov 27, 2017

 You are 57% of the way through your pregnancy.
 57%

 |Week 1||Nov 14, 2017 - Nov 20, 2017||first|

 |Week 2||Nov 21, 2017 - Nov 27, 2017|